 Choose one wall or corner to decorate, and let that be the main feature in the room.
 It will be noticed more when it contrasts with everything else in the room, rather than blending in with everything.

 Alternatively, choose one piece of furniture, or a painting, or even the fireplace to accentuate.
+Or create a beautiful photo wall and let the pictures do the talking!

 This bright yellow rocker, for instance, adds colour to my otherwise muted living room, and often becomes the talking point.